 - Maintain records indicating which stations are connected to each port on each repeater.
 It may be desirable to draw a network topology map (Figure 4-2). - Observe the LEDs on the repeater for network status.
-Refer to the first three items in Table 1-1 for a description of each LED and its function.
+Refer to Chapter 1, Table 1-1, for a description of each LED and its function.